DataDog/integrations-core/vsphere/README.md

 The vSphere check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your vCenter server.

-If you need the newest version of the vSphere check, install the `dd-check-vsphere` package; this package's check overrides the one packaged with the Agent.
-See the [integrations-core repository README.md for more details](https://docs.datadoghq.com/agent/faq/install-core-extra/).

 ### Configuration

 In the Administration section of vCenter, add a read-only user called datadog-readonly.